augustobecker/get_next_line/README.md

   The norminette (as we call the norm at 42) is in python and open source.

   Its repository is available at https://github.com/42School/norminette.

-  And it can be read in this pdf at https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf

 <h2 align="center" id="how-does-it-work"> How does it work? </h2>